Fun (and Free!) Things to Do in South Philly | Philadelphia

 I’ve lived near Philadelphia most of my life.
-As a kid, we had obligatory field trips to the Liberty Bell, Independence Hall and the Franklin Institute. (not all at the same time)
+Like most local kids, I had the mandatory school trips to the Liberty Bell, Independence Hall, and the Franklin Institute.
+(Not all in one day.)

 When we have medical appointments in the city I like to go see stuff while we’re there.
 Now, I’m a regular shopper in south Philadelphia.
 Because even if you live here, you can only go see the historic stuff so many times.